 This is love in a bowl.
 If you’ve had bún thịt nướng you know what I’m talking about.

-The presentation style of bún thịt nướng in the pictorial above follows the Southern Vietnamese.
-It’s usually eaten by mixing everything including the nước chấm.
-I like to keep the dipping sauce separate though, so there isn’t a slick of the sauce on everything.
-It helps to control the amount of sauce per bite too.
+The presentation of bún thịt nướng in the pictorial above follows the Southern Vietnamese.
+You usually eat it by mixing everything including the fish sauce.
+I like to keep the dipping sauce separate, so there isn’t a pool of the sauce at the bottom.
+It helps to control the amount of sauce per bite, cuz ya know, I’m crazy like that.
 The bowl is finally garnished with onions in oil (mở hành) and chopped peanuts I like mine with egg rolls (chả giò) on top.
-I also use cucumbers, which is a Southern ingredient.
+I also like adding cucumbers, which is a Southern ingredient.

 In the North, the presentation is slightly different.
 The rice noodles and vegetables each arrive on their own plate.
-The meat is put in a small bowl, and swimming in nước chấm which is added to almost fill the bowl.
-The meat is not just thịt nướng though–it always comes paired with cha (and the dish is called bun cha instead). Đồ chua is added on top of the bowl of meat.
+The meat is put in a small bowl, swimming in prepared fish sauce.
+The meat is additionally paired with a pork sausage, called cha (the dish is called bun cha instead). Đồ chua is added on top of the bowl of meat.
 Northerners eat this by building each bite in their personal bowl.

 Thịt nướng in Huế is a whole other beast.

-However you decide to serve your bún thịt nướng though, you’re in for a treat!
+However you decide to serve yours, you’re in for a treat!

 Some differences in the marinade also really affect the flavor of the meat.
 Only Northerners use lemon grass in the marinade.
-Some recipes for this dish also call for sesame oil, or sesame seeds, but those are not traditional and do not follow Northern or Southern tradition (it’s quite possibly borrowed from the central region).
+Some recipes for this dish also call for sesame oil, or sesame seeds, but those do not follow Northern or Southern tradition (it’s possibly influenced from the central region).

-Chop and prep all of the ingredients and combine in a bowl before adding the meat.
-This makes sure they all combine and dissolve more evenly.
+Chop and prep all of your ingredients and combine in a bowl before adding the meat.
+This makes sure it mixes more evenly.

-Add the pork shoulder to the mixture and mix evenly.
+Add the pork to the mixture and mix.
 Pork shoulder has a nice balance of fat for this–pork butt is a bit too lean.
 Marinate for at least 1 hour, but for better results–marinate overnight.
-To get this meat more seasoned, use your hands (with a glove if you must) and really rub the marinade into the pork.

 Thịt nướng is usually barbecued, with a wire grilling basket like this one.
-If you want to make it traditionally you need to grill this over charcoals.
-I made this in the oven because it’s a lot easier and it is still delicious (instructions below).
-If you have time though, barbecuing it is worth the extra effort.
+If you want to make it traditionally, grill it over charcoals.
+I made this in the oven because it’s a lot easier and it is still delicious.
+If you have time, barbecuing it is worth the extra effort.

 Boil the dried rice vermicelli (bún) according to the package instructions.
 This usually comes in small, medium, and large noodle thickness for about $1.50 per pack.
 I prefer small and medium thickness for this dish–thinner ones also cook much faster.

-Now that you’ve had an earful of information on this, time to eat!
+Now that you’ve had an earful of information, time to eat!

 - 1.5 lbs pork, sliced